Providence Regional Cancer Partnership: A Case Study

-We were honored when they chose Sierra-Media to handle the video that would be many people’s first introduction to this amazing facility.
+We were honored when they chose Sierra-Media to handle the a facet of their marketing efforts to create a video that would be many people’s first introduction to this amazing facility.

 When they came to us, they were looking to make an introductory video plus a handful of doctor profile videos to run on their website.
 Their goal was for the website to be the point of conversion for people who have recently been diagnosed with cancer.
 The challenge was the center’s relative newness, and their proximity to some well known centers in Seattle.
 Their location in Everett, WA was expected to be a huge benefit to people living north of Seattle, but it also meant overcoming local prejudice in favor of Seattle, and against Everett’s blue-collar roots.
 Would people believe it was possible to get world class care, at quite likely the scariest time of their life, in Everett?

 Right away, we set about researching the best cancer centers in the US, including Seattle’s Cancer Care Alliance.
 The videos we watched took a few different tacks, and we began noting the most effective parts of them as we considered what we wanted to say with our short video.

 We quickly realized that while PRCP had come to us for a series of videos, the introductory video would be a centerpiece of their web presence, and so we put the profiles aside for a while and focused all our creative muscle on the heavy lifting.

 The video had to accomplish a few goals:

 1. Make an emotional connection with the audience.

 2. Highlight the quality of medical care, including state-of-the-art equipment.